Jimmer1/Chip16/README.md

 ]
 ```

+XCH exchanges the values of rX and rY.

 ### How to perform numeric arithmetic.

 There are four opcodes for adding and subtraction operations:

 Mnemonic - Opcode
-ADCR - 7XNN
+ADC - 7XNN
 ADD - 8XY4
 SUB - 8XY5
 RSUB - 8XY7

-ADCR adds value NN to register X, without modifying the carry register, this is demonstrated below:
+ADC adds value NN to register X, without modifying the carry register, this is demonstrated below:

 ```python
 code = [